 - 1. Students desiring admission to the BSN Program apply through Enrollment Services or the Centralized Application Service for Nursing Programs (Nursing CAS) and must meet the CSM admission criteria. - 2.
 Detailed criteria for admission are found on the following page. - 3.
+College of Saint Mary students recognize that respecting the dignity of every person is essential for creating and sustaining a flourishing University community.
 The nursing program reserves the right of admitting only those students who, in the judgment of the program, satisfy the requirements of scholarship, health, and personal suitability for nursing. - 4.
-To participate in laboratory/clinical courses, the student must have the following on file: a) CPR certificate, b) Clinical Agency Requirements, c) Health Clearance, and d) be able to meet Core Performance Standards (See Policy 1.2: Core Performance Standards; and Policy 1.3: Nursing Program Requirements).
+To participate in laboratory/clinical courses, the student must have the following on file: a) the American Heart Association (AHA) Basic Life Support (BLS) CPR certificate, b) Clinical Agency Requirements and Health Clearance Items including background checks, drug screen, fit-for-work physical, and immunization records,, and c) be able to meet Core Performance Standards (See Policy 1.2: Core Performance Standards; and Policy 1.3: Nursing Program Requirements).

 - 1. Application materials for the nursing program are processed by Enrollment Services or Nursing CAS and then submitted to the nursing Program Director for review. - 2.
 Applications are reviewed by the nursing Program Director upon receipt of all of the following: - application form - official copy of high school transcript or GED with appropriate signatures - official school transcripts from all colleges attended - a personal interview may be requested by the Program Director. - 3.
-If the applicant meets the criteria for nursing, she is notified of her acceptance in writing.
+If the applicant meets the criteria for nursing, they are notified of their acceptance in writing.